Feature Driven Development (FDD)

-FDD is an incremental tool for development, which means it builds on already existing software.
+FDD is an incremental tool for development, which means it builds on an already existing feature set of software.
 Instead of implementing a large and all-encompassing update, FDD is used to release new functions step by step.
 This way, the client’s requests can be prioritised at all times, maintaining their satisfaction.

 Where did Feature Driven Development (FDD) originate?